Survey Definitions

 Categories of Learning Abroad Activities

-Exchange Program: A program of study whereby partner institutions establish a reciprocal agreement that enables students to pay tuition at their home institution and to register and study (physically or virtually) at the host/partner institution outside Canada, with credit transferred back to the home institution in Canada.
+Exchange Program: A program of study whereby partner institutions establish a reciprocal agreement that enables students to pay tuition at their home institution and to register and study (physically or virtually) at the host/partner institution outside Canada, typically with (but not limited to) credit transferred back to the home institution in Canada.

 Work-Integrated Learning: A form of curricular experiential education that formally integrates a student’s academic studies with quality experiences within a workplace or practice setting.
 Such experiences (physical or virtual) can include and are not limited to activities abroad such as co-ops, internships, practicums, clinical placements, service learning, or field placements.

-Faculty-Led Program: Learning abroad activities involving groups of students under the supervision of a home-institution faculty member.
-Such experiences (physical or virtual) can include but are not limited to international field school, study trips or COIL.
+Faculty/Instructor-Led Program: Learning abroad activities involving groups of students under the supervision of a home institution instructor and/or faculty member.
+Such experiences (physical or virtual) can include but are not limited to international field school, study trips or collaborative online intercultural/international learning (COIL).

-Research/Fieldwork Abroad: Experiences (physical or virtual) include various types of research projects or fieldwork carried out by students, usually at the graduate level.
-Such research normally contributes to or results in writing an academic paper or article to fulfill academic credit or other degree requirements.
-The research/field work may be undertaken as part of a research-based course or independent project or in a completely independent manner outside the program’s structure but still approved by your post-secondary educational institution.
+Research/Fieldwork Abroad: Experiences (physical or virtual) include various types of research projects or field work carried out by students.
+Such research normally contributes to or results in the writing of an academic paper or article to fulfill academic credit or other degree requirements.
+The research/field work may be undertaken as part of a research-based course or independent project, or in a completely independent manner outside the structure of a program, but still approved by your post-secondary educational institution.

 Other: Any learning abroad activity (physical or virtual) that your institution tracks but does not fit in the categories listed above.
 Activities could include non-credit-granting programs, independent study abroad (letter of permission), volunteer or service learning, learning abroad through an approved third-party, student case competitions, conference participation or study tours.